Sippy Cup 101

 Munchkin pretty much dominates this category, don’t waste your money with the others.
 This cup is the easiest and the most highly-rated of the 360s.
 This is the best choice if you’re going straight from the breast/bottle to a 360 rimmed cup.

 A couple of things to watch for: when thrown on the ground, this cup does leak.
-If your kid is known to chew silicone, you’ll have to toss this cup once the seal has been damaged from chewing.
+And if your kid is known to chew silicone, you’ll have to toss this cup once the seal has been damaged from chewing.

 Trainer Cups for Older Kids